xinnna88/DASC3240_Assignment1/README.md

 # Assignments1 Static plots
-It contains my solutions for Assignment 1 of DASC3240, focusing on static data visualization using R.
+This repository contains my solutions for Assignment 1 of DASC3240, focusing on static data visualization using R.

 Main tasks:
 ------